epfl-si/ansible.suitcase/COOKBOOK.md

 [Ansible's precedence rules for vars](https://docs.ansible.com/ansible/latest/reference_appendices/general_precedence.html) do what you want here, i.e. the setting in `headnode` for `ansible_ssh_common_args` shadows the one in `all`.
 (Based on the same reference material, `ansible_user: root` will apply to the whole cluster, including `headnode` as the vars for the latter don't have an override for it.)

-[^1]: In fact, it turns out that Ansible's primitive support for prompting for secrets makes password-based ssh access either unwieldy or downright infeasible, depending on the specifics.
+[^1]: In fact, it turns out that [Ansible's primitive support for prompting for secrets](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_prompts.html) makes password-based ssh access either [unwieldy](https://linuxhint.com/how_to_use_sshpass_to_login_for_ansible/), [insecure](https://stackoverflow.com/questions/37004686/how-to-pass-a-user-password-in-ansible-command), or downright infeasible, depending on the specifics.